1. POLICY STATEMENT

 5.1.
 We are committed to continuing our work to review and monitor our policies, procedures, agreements and training, and in doing all that we can to make sure that contributing to modern slavery has no place in AKF (UK).

 5.2.
 We will continue to review, update and invest in policies, training and procedures that will promote knowledge as to the dangers of human trafficking and modern slavery.

 5.3.
 We will continue to review and enhance our due diligence process for our suppliers and partners.

 5.4.
 We will continue to review our existing supply chains to identify risks of human trafficking or slavery.

 5.6.
 We are committed to continuing our work in implementing our safeguarding standards at AKF (UK).

 6. APPROVAL FOR THIS STATEMENT

-6.1 This statement was approved by the CEO of AKF (UK).
+6.1.
+This statement was approved by Dr Matt T. Reed, CEO of AKF (UK).